- What is Anxiety?

 Anxiety serves as a natural response to perceived threats or challenges, activating the body’s fight-or-flight mechanism.
 It’s the body’s way of keeping us alert, focused, and ready to tackle demanding situations like job interviews, exams, or first dates.
 Anxiety can be beneficial in moderation, motivating us to take action and solve problems effectively.

 However, when anxiety becomes constant or overwhelming, interfering with daily life and relationships, it may indicate an anxiety disorder.
 These disorders encompass a range of related conditions, each with varying symptoms.
 While one person may experience sudden, intense anxiety attacks, another may struggle with persistent fears or intrusive thoughts.
 Regardless of the form it takes, anxiety disorders evoke an intense fear or worry disproportionate to the situation at hand.
+When looking for a counselor, make sure you find someone who specializes in treating anxiety.

 How Do You Know You Have an Anxiety Disorder?